Alic3C/Cyber-FastTrack-Spring-2021/Forensics/FM03/README.md

 This disk is a VeraCrypt encrypted volume, protected with a password.
 Bruteforce the password using Hashcat and the rockyou word list, to get the phrase "redwings".

-`sudo hashcat jwt.txt -m 16500 -a 3 -w 2 /usr/share/wordlists/rockyou.txt --force`
+`sudo hashcat -a 0 -m 13722 dirvolume /usr/share/wordlists/rockyou.txt --force`

 And the output you get: